20% discount on holidays between 4th January and 20th March 2024.

 FISHING ON SITE

-For guests looking to holiday together, there are six other properties on the same estate - Mill Race sleeping 4, Brunton Burn sleeping 2, Swallow Dean sleeping 2, Brunton Lake sleeping 4, Brunton House sleeping 16, and Stable Cottage sleeping 6.
+For guests looking to holiday together, there are seven other properties on the same estate - Brunton Granary sleeping 8, Mill Race sleeping 4, Brunton Burn sleeping 2, Brunton Lake sleeping 4, Swallow Dean sleeping 2, Brunton House sleeping 16, and Stable Cottage sleeping 6.

 There’s no shortage of places to eat in the area, with everything from cosy pubs to comfy cafes, not forgetting some of the best fish and chips of course!